D-Day 75: 'Emotional, and overwhelming', Canadian soldiers tour Juno and Normandy battlefields (interviews)

 The historic event that led to the liberation of Europe from Nazi control is just a day away.

 Among those visitors is a group of young Canadian soldiers and reservists seeing for themselves the battlefields and sacrifices made by other young Canadian soldiers, who like them, were volunteers in the military.
-After visiting Juno Beach itself then joined with others to witness the ceremony for Canadian fallen at the Beny-sur-Mer cemetery.
+After visiting Juno Beach itself they joined with others, veterans, visitors, and descendants to take part in the ceremony to commemorate Canadian fallen at the Beny-sur-Mer cemetery.

 BGen. (ret’d) Ernest Beno and Master Bombardier Stacey Harris of Lethbridge, Alberta spoke to us by mobile phone from the Canadian cemetery at Beny-sur-Mer.